Israel-Molestina/note-taker/README.md

 ## Questions

-If you have any questions, conatact me at molestinaisrael@gmail.com.
+If you have any questions, contact me at molestinaisrael@gmail.com.
 You can find more of my work at [Israel-Molestina](https://github.com/Israel-Molestina)